Lounek09/Cyberia/README.md

 ## Support
 If you encounter any issues or have questions, please:
 - Open an issue on GitHub.
-- Join our [Discord server](https://discord.gg/gfsPNqGXdD) for real-time support.
+- Join my [Discord server](https://discord.gg/gfsPNqGXdD) for real-time support.

 ## License